gbif/analytics/README.md

 - Hive scripts that snapshot recent data from the latest GBIF infrastructure (the real time indexing system currently serving GBIF)
 - Hive scripts that process all data to the same quality control and taxonomic backbone
 - Hive scripts that digest the data into specific views suitable for download from Hadoop and further processing
-- R scripts that process the data into views per country
+- R and Python scripts that process the data into views per country
-- R scripts that produce the static charts for each country
+- R and Python scripts that produce the static charts for each country

 ### Setup
-These steps are required for a new environment
+These steps are required for a new environment.
+It is probably easiest to use the Docker image.
 - Install the yum packages R, cairo, cairo-devel
 - Run `Rscript R/install-packages.R` (Possibly it is necessary to set the `R_LIBS_USER` environment variable.)